Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

       its subnets
     * `--generate-from-prefix` will attempt to generate all resource names using conventions used.
-This is helpful when there was an issue with cluster deletion and the original virtual machine(s) resources can no longer by enumerated.
+This is helpful when there was an issue with cluster creation/deletion and the original virtual machine(s) resources cannot be enumerated.
 Note that OS disks and data disks cannot be deleted with this option.
 Please use `fs disks del` to delete disks that may have been used in the storage cluster.
     * `--no-wait` does not wait for deletion completion.
 It is not recommended